Prem Nath Thapar: Later career

 Thapar was named Secretary of the Ministry of Food and Agriculture from 1954 to 58, a position that would influence his later career.
 In 1958 he was named Secretary to the Ministry of Finance, where he remained until 1962.

 In 1962 he was named the first Vice-Chancellor of the new Punjab Agricultural University and remained in that position until 1968, when he suffered a paralytic stroke.
 He is credited for gathering the group of scientists that ushered in the Green Revolution in Punjab in the 1960s.
 In his honour, the Dr. P.N.
 Thapar Gold Medal is awarded to the best all-around graduate of the university every year.
-He served on the Board of the International Rice Research Institute from 1964–1966, and as the president of the India Agricultural Universities Association from 1967–69.
+He served on the Board of the International Rice Research Institute from 1964 to 1966, and as the president of the India Agricultural Universities Association from 1967 to 1969.

 Thapar was awarded an honorary Doctorate from Ohio State University in March 1969.
 He was also a founding member of the India National Theater in Chandigarh, India.